- What is the civil partner visa?

 - Evidence of address in your name and your civil partners such as recent utility bills (for example – gas, electricity, water, television license, letters from children’s schools (if applicable).

-Per the Irish immigration rules, all citizens of non-EEA countries must go through border control at the point of entry upon arrival in Ireland.
+Per the Irish immigration rules, all citizens of non-EEA countries, including American citizens, must go through the border protection at the point of entry upon arrival in Ireland.

-At border control, an immigration officer will look through the travelling civil partner’s documents.
-The immigration officer will then decide if they are permitted to enter Ireland.
-You should tell the immigration officer that you plan to apply for updated immigration status or residency in Ireland based on your relationship with the Irish citizen
+At border control, an immigration/ consular officer will look through the travelling civil partner’s documents.
+The immigration officer will then decide if your spouse or civil partner is permitted to enter Ireland with their new shiny immigrant visa.

-At border control, you will be asked for the following documents at a minimum:
+At border control, your spouse or civil partner will be asked by the consular officer for the following documents at a minimum:

 - Valid passport